What is culture?

 Most highly successful people in their careers, like Steve Jobs, say:

 So if you’re not having fun doing it, you’re going to give up, and that’s what happens to most people.
-If you look at the ones that ended up being successful and the ones that didn’t in the eyes of society, oftentimes it’s the ones that are successful who loved what they have been doing because they enjoyed their journey and loved what they have been doing, they could persevere when it got tough, and the ones that didn’t enjoy it, they just quit.
+If you look at the ones that ended up being successful in their respective field and the ones that didn’t, in the eyes of society, oftentimes it’s the ones that are successful who loved what they have been doing because they enjoyed their journey and loved what they have been doing, they could persevere when it got tough, and the ones that didn’t enjoy it, they just quit.

-Who would want to put up with months and years of fruitless effort and energy, with constant worrying about failing?
+Who would want to put up with months and years of fruitless effort and energy, with constant worrying about failing and how they can go through the next day?

 Being passionate is the most crucial prerequisite.